 Updated June 25 2021

 Less concussions are generally better than more concussions but, when should an athlete retire?
-The answer to how many concussions are too many, is not that simple.
+The answer to how many concussions is too many, is not that simple.

 First, it’s important to understand what a concussion is, which is best explained visually.